rangeroverclassic/rangeroverclassic.github.io/body/outside-door-lever.md

 [Replacing door lever](./door-handle-repacement-pin-instructions.pdf)

 I've used the [pin removal method(pdf)](./door-handle-repacement-pin-instructions.pdf) to swap out a broken silver RRC lever and replaced it with a black Disco lever.
+The Discovery I and RRC door levers are the same.
+The colors maybe different.

 After putting everything back together, I found the the exterior black trim around the handle didn't lie flat against the body panel.
 It appeared not to seal well.